danielsundermeier/knowledge/leben/beziehungen.md

 - Frauen lieben Blumen!
 - Wenn man ein schweres Gespräch aufschiebt, wird es schwerer
 - Man ändert die Ansicht von jemand anderem nicht während eines Gesprächs.
 Das passiert erst, wenn der Gegenüber über die Argumente nachdenkt
+- Andere fragen, was sie gerade interessiert / Was ihre Leidenschaft ist

+> The major reason why people are uninterested in your conversation is because you yourself are less enthusiastic.
+When you yourself become enthusiastic in your talk, other people will become more interested in your talk.
+So get enthusiastic whenever you say something. - How I raised myself from failure to success

+> There are no mistakes when learning.
+See setbacks as opportunities of personal growth and expansion. - Monk who sold his ferrari

+> We all want to get people interested in us.
+But it rarely happens.
+Dale Carnegie in this book says that the best way to get people interested in you is by getting completely interested in them , such importance will make them feel special and they will get more interested in you. - how to win friends and influence people

 ## Links